OlfatSeid/Image-Captioning/README.md

-# Fine-Tuning Llama 3.2 Vision for Image Captioning
+# -->Fine-Tuning Llama 3.2 Vision for Image Captioning

 This repository provides a script for fine-tuning the **Llama 3.2 Vision** model for image captioning tasks using the Hugging Face library.
 ## Using Unsloth for Dataset Preparation